-- Developer/Manager Applicants must describe their Property Portfolio. - Describe key trends or changes in the portfolio for the three most recent historic fiscal years and the current fiscal year-to-date. - The narrative should be consistent with and refer to the relevant portfolio data presented in Table F of Appendix 7. - Compare the Applicant's performance with industry benchmarks where appropriate. - Explain any weaknesses, especially around low Net Operating Income (NOI), high vacancy rates, etc. - Applicants will score more favorably if they demonstrate solid property portfolio performance.
+- Financing Entities must describe their Loan/Equity Portfolios.
+Developer/Manager Applicants must describe their Property Portfolio. - Describe key trends or changes in the portfolio for the three most recent historic fiscal years and the current fiscal year-to-date. - The narrative should be consistent with and refer to the portfolio data presented in Table E or Table F of Appendix 7 (depends on Entity Type). - Compare your performance with industry benchmarks (as needed). - Explain any weaknesses.
+Discuss how you are trying to improve any problem areas.

-Appendix 7: Table D and F - Applicant Financial Data and Property Portfolio Tables
+Appendix 7: Table D - Applicant Financial Data